MalcolmMcNeely/HotelSystem/README.md

 ﻿# Hotel System

-A WPF/PRISM based hotel reservation system.
+A WPF/PRISM/DryIoc based hotel reservation system which uses EF code first for data persistence.
+First attempt at using a DDD styled architecture.
 WIP but my main personal project of interest right now.

 # Resources